The MAD Files: Writers and Cartoonists on the Magazine that Warped America's Brain! (A Library of America Special Publication)

 Celebrate America's zaniest and most subversive magazine in 26 essays and comix from all-star contributors, including Roz Chast, Jonathan Lethem, and Grady Hendrix.

-Unlike Amazon and other retailers who may also offer The MAD Files: Writers and Cartoonists on the Magazine that Warped America's Brain!
-(A Library of America Special Publication) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The MAD Files: Writers and Cartoonists on the Magazine that Warped America's Brain!
+(A Library of America Special Publication), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details